HORIZONTAL LOOP ANTENNA CONSTRUCTION

 |Also Called TV Lead In||Also Called Ladder Line||Also Called Open Wire Line|

-For those reluctant to use twin lead, there now appear to be a couple new alternatives, which may allow the use of coax feedline, with minimal losses, even on non resonant frequencies.
+For those reluctant to use twin lead, there are several new alternatives, which allow the use of coax feedline, with minimal losses, even on non resonant frequencies.

 MFJ has recently introduced two new remote high power tuners.
 These are the MFJ-998RT, rated at 1,500 watts SSB & CW, and the similar MFJ-994BRT, rated at 600 watts.
 Click below to view them in the latest MFJ Catalog.
 These tuners are claimed to be completely weather sealed, and are powered through the coax feedline via an included power injector.
 Both units are designed for use from 160 through 10 meters.